nikhil-x-gupta/nikhil-x-gupta/README.md

 ## [Hummingbird Detect](https://github.com/nikhil-x-gupta/hummingbird_detect/tree/main)
 Currently in progress
-My project submission for Part 3 of the NVIDIA Jetson AI Specialist Certification.

 This project's goal is to identify hummingbirds when they show up on a camera feed and notify the user/client when one is currently within the camera's view.

+This project also serves as my project submission for Part 3 of the NVIDIA Jetson AI Specialist Certification.

 ## NVIDIA AI Courses
 ### [Getting Started with AI on Jetson Nano DLI](https://github.com/nikhil-x-gupta/jetson-ai-fundamentals)